-Trump to name Obamacare critic as health secretary
+Tom Price, Obamacare critic, is Trump pick for health secretary

 "It's time for a better way to put patients, families, and doctors back in charge of medical decisions," Price said in October.
 "President Obama and Democrats must put their pride and politics aside so that we can start over with a Better Way—a step-by-step plan to give every American access to quality, affordable health care."

 Trump will likely lean heavily on his health secretary to replace Obamacare.

+"This pick is quite consistent with President-Elect Trump's commitment to repeal the Affordable Care Act," said Larry Levitt, senior vice president at the Kaiser Family Foundation.
+"Tom Price has been a consistent foe of the ACA.
+And he knows the ins and outs of how Congress works, which could prove important as we enter another big legislative debate over the future of health care."

 The president-elect has promised to repeal Obamacare as one of his first acts after taking office on January 20, but he has yet to lay out a detailed plan on how he'd replace it.

-CNN Correspondent Phil Mattingly contributed to this story.
+--CNN Correspondent Phil Mattingly contributed to this story.